 - The total amount borrowed and the repayment schedule

-- The interest rate and total cost of credit
+- Interest rate and total cost of credit

 - The consequences of missing or delaying payments